jkoutavas/add-rnw-to-rn-typescript-app/README.md

 # Introduction

-This repo follows along with the article ["How to add React Native Web to an existing React Native project"](https://arry.medium.com/how-to-add-react-native-web-to-an-existing-react-native-project-eb98c952c12f) demonstrating the steps in the _Adding React Native Web to a React Native init project_ section of the article.
+This repo is a companion to the excellent Medium article ["How to add React Native Web to an existing React Native project"](https://arry.medium.com/how-to-add-react-native-web-to-an-existing-react-native-project-eb98c952c12f), by [Aryan Goharzad](https://arry.medium.com), demonstrating the steps in the _Adding React Native Web to a React Native init project_ section of his article.

 ## Initial commit of a Typescript React Native app